leangjia/blender_docs/manual/sculpt_paint/sculpting/tool_settings/symmetry.rst

 Symmetrize
    Uses direction orientation to symmetrize.
-Since Dyntopo adds details dynamically it may happen that the model goes asymmetric, so this a good tool for that.
+Since Dyntopo adds details dynamically it may happen that the model becomes asymmetric, so this a good tool for that.